edgedb/easy-edgedb/README.md

 {<cal::local_time>'15:44:56'}
 ```

-We will imagine that our game has a clock that gives the time as a `str`.
+We will imagine that our game has a clock that gives the time as a `str`, like the '15:44:56' in the example above.
 We'll make a quick `Date` type that can help.
 It looks like this:

 ```
 type Date {